 "Since the building has been put up, there have been weird experiences," said zoo worker Phyllis Pietrucha-Mays.

-Pietrucha-Mays has been with the zoo for nearly 30 years.
+Pietrucha-Mays has been with the zoo for about 30 years.
 Usually the first one in the building around 3:30 a.m., she's seen and heard it all.

-"You hear a lot of activity in cooler E. Sounds like pots and pans, somebody trying to put two things together, making lots of noise," she said.
+"You hear a lot of activity in cooler E. (It) sounds like pots and pans, somebody trying to put two things together, making lots of noise," she said.